Multi-dimensional analysis with Data Tables

 Using metrics in Data Tables

-With Data Tables, including a "-" character in any cells included in your formula's calculation will result in an error.
+With Data Tables, including a "-" character in any cells included in your formula's calculation results in an error.

-In some cases, using Uniques as a metric type in combination with group-bys can generate results that appear counterintuitive at first.
-For example, when a group-by is added to the event in the left column, the total sum for the event (as seen on the top row) is not a sum of each of the rows below.
-Because there is a group-by applied to the event, the same user can exist in multiple rows.
+Sometimes, using Uniques as a metric type in combination with group-bys can generate results that appear counterintuitive at first.
+For example, when you add a group-by to the event in the left column, the total sum for the event (as seen on the top row) isn't a sum of each of the rows below.
+Because there's a group-by applied to the event, the same user can exist in multiple rows.

 The same logic applies to the Session Totals metric.
-When a group-by is added in the left column, the total number of sessions in the top row can be fewer than the sum of the rows below.
-This is because a session containing property values X and Y will be counted under both X and Y groups.
+When you add a group-by in the left column, the total number of sessions in the top row can be fewer than the sum of the rows below.
+This is because the chart counts a session containing property values X and Y under both X and Y groups.

 Filter your events and metrics for specific values within a group-by